Hi here. My name is Christi Bradford, and I’m here to teach you about income investing – even if you’ve never heard the term before.

-There are three main styles of investing that we hear about…
+There are three main styles of investing that you’ll hear about.
+They are…

 Value investing, Growth investing, and Income investing.

-Value investing focuses on buying a stock that is undervalued according to a fundamental analysis, and holding that stock until it has reached its true value.
+I have learned that value investing focuses on buying a stock that is undervalued according to a fundamental analysis, and holding that stock until it has reached its true value.
+Many of us have heard of this.

 Growth investing is identifying stocks that have exhibited faster-than-average growth (earnings, revenue, etc) compared to the market, and are expected to continue this growth in the future.

-For many years I was a value investor – a Baby-Buffett – looking for undervalued stocks to invest in.
+While I spent years floundering financially, Susan Lassiter Lyons was looking for undervalued stocks to invest in.

-But here’s the problem I ran into with both value and growth investing…
+But here’s the problem with both value and growth investing…

-If I don’t sell the stock, I don’t get the income.
+If you don’t sell the stock, you don’t get the income.

 Income Pays the Bills, Not Equity Growth or Value.